 |Kaplan City Campus @ Wilkie Edge, Kaplan University, Singapore||S$28,248||15 months|

 Singapore has one of the most distinguished living standards in South East Asia.
+Students often opt for a Masters in Management in Singapore along with MBA programs.
 Regular necessities and indulgences are easily accessible.
 Below are some of the estimations of how much is needed throughout your stay in Singapore while studying.
 However, these do not cover tuition fees and travel costs from your home country to Singapore.

 On average, an international student in Singapore spends about S$750 to S$2,000 a month on living costs.
 However, this amount may differ according to your choice of lifestyle and the course you are pursuing.